JPvRiel/docker-rsyslog/README.md

 - Kafka and syslog forwarding.
 Kafka output considerations incomplete.
 - Build test suites (try use python behave framework).
 - JSON output

+Maybe someday:
+- Filter/send rsyslog performance metrics to stdout (omstdout)
+- All syslog output to omstdout
+- More test cases
+  - Unit test for stopping and starting the server container to check that persistent queues in /var/lib/rsyslog function as intended
+  - Older and other syslog demons as clients, e.g. from centos6, syslog-ng, etc